 Tom Coyne has served as the Chief Executive Officer, Chief Financial Officer, Chief Risk Officer and Director of public and private companies and not-for-profit organizations in the United States and Canada.

-He began his career at Chase Manhattan Bank in South America, and later joined the London office of a major global consulting firm, where he led its Corporate Growth Center of Excellence.
+He began his career at Chase Manhattan Bank in South America, and later joined the London office of the MAC Group/Gemini consulting, where he led its Corporate Growth Center of Excellence.